ChrisPupo22/Sprint-Challenge--User-Interface/README.md

 * [ ] Introduce CSS animations to your site.
 * [ ] Build a contact page and create a form with several inputs of your choosing
 * [ ] Add responsive breakpoints to your code by using media queries

+Answers to the Self-study questions:

+1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+	I would say that semantic HTML is a way to organize and 		give meaning to the content inside of your HTML page using the correct tags accordingly.
+2. Name two big differences between display: block; and display: inline;.

+	Display block content acts as if it is in a block and takes up the width of the page, while inline allows other content to be on the same “block” while not interfering with each other.
+3. What are the 4 areas of the box model?
+Content, padding, margin, border

+4. While using flexbox, what axis does the following property work on: align-items: center? it aligns the items or content across the center of the cross axis.

+5. Explain why git is valuable to a team of developers. git is extremely valuable to developers because it allows multiple people to work on code and add versions and updates all while integrating everything seamlessly.